auth0/docs/articles/microsites/call-api/call-api-device.md

 ---
-title: Call Your API from a Device
+title: Call Your API from an Input-Constrained Device
-description: Everything you need to know to call your API from your device.
+description: Everything you need to know to call your API from your input-constrained device.
 For use with native apps.
 template: microsite
 topics:
   - authorization